-In a large bowl mix together egg, maple syrup, molasses, coconut oil and vanilla extract.
+- In a large bowl mix together coconut oil, coconut sugar, egg, and molasses until combined.
 Stir in baking soda, flour, and spices

-Preheat oven to 350.
+- Preheat oven to 350.
 Roll dough into 1.5 inch balls.
-Lightly coat the cookie dough balls in reserved coconut sugar until completely coated.
+Roll the cookie dough balls in reserved coconut sugar until completely coated.

-Place on a greased cookie sheet, pressing down flat with the palm of your hand.
-Bake for 10-12 minutes until bottoms of cookies start to get slightly brown.
+- Place on a greased cookie sheet, pressing down flat with the palm of your hand.
+Bake for 10-12 minutes until bottoms of cookies start to get slightly brown and edges are crispy.

 You can get the nutrition facts for this recipe here.